By Amy Hunt

 Working out how to clean brass isn't difficult, but it can feel scary to get started, given how delicate a material it is.
 Brass is one of those materials that must be cleaned correctly to prevent tarnishing or discoloration, so it's important to know the best way to keep it looking like new.

 Most homes have some type of brass found in beautiful patinas like water fixtures, flatware, musical instruments, cabinet hardware, tabletop items like candlesticks, wall accents like copper plates, jewelry, serving platters, and antique vessels and vases.

-Even though we no longer cook with brass pots and pans, they are often used as decorative pieces in the kitchen to add an Olde Worlde flair to contemporary homes or when incorporating a mix of metals and woods into modern decors.
+Even though we no longer cook with brass pots and pans (we generally prefer the best induction pans these days), they are often used as decorative pieces in the kitchen to add an Olde Worlde flair to contemporary homes or when incorporating a mix of metals and woods into modern decors.

 What is brass?

 Brass is a copper and zinc alloy, and it looks fantastic in our homes.

 However, it is a material that will corrode over time and develop an iridescent rainbow patina on its surface.
 It is this zinc content that prevents brass from being appropriate to cook food at high temperatures.
 The heat can cause the zinc to leach into your food, which can be detrimental to your health.